Los Angeles County-Camp Jarvis

 You can support your loved ones at LA Co-Camp Jarvis on InmateAid, if you have any immediate questions contact the facility directly at 661-940-4111.

-The Los Angeles County-Camp Jarvis is a medium to low-security detention center located at 5300 W Ave I Lancaster, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Los Angeles County-Camp Jarvis is a medium to low-security detention center located at 5300 W Ave I Lancaster, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Camps provide treatment, care, custody, and training for the rehabilitation of delinquent minors as wards of the Juvenile Court for an average period of 20 weeks.
 The goal of the residential camp programs is to reunify the minor with their family, to reintegrate the minor into the community, and to assist the minor in developing the social skills and behavior management skills needed to lead a law-abiding life.
 The residential camps provide youth with education, medical, and mental health services.
 Youth also have access to structured work experiences, vocational training, specialized tutoring, athletic activities, counseling services and various types of social enrichment.
 Additional programming is provided by Community Based Organizations (CBO) and varies by camp as each camp is tailored to its population and purpose.
 Refer to each camp regarding specific programming available to that camp.